KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
 4. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
 5. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-6. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-NoteTaker by joanaz](https://github.com/joanaz/MMM-NoteTaker)